 Let me give you a picture of my two sons.

-My oldest son is smart and loyal.
-He LOVES history and is working hard to reach his goal of becoming a history professor some day.
-He is on track to graduate in 3 1/2 years and plans to go straight into working on his Masters degree.
-Recently he started working at a local grocery store and plans on renting a house with a friend soon.
+My oldest son is smart and loyal, and he LOVES history,working hard to reach his goal of becoming a history professor some day.
+He will graduate college in 3 1/2 years and plans to go straight into a Masters degree program.
+And he also works at a local grocery and rents a small house.
 Always ready with a smile, he is the type of young man that thinks to ask me how my day is going, how work was, or just how I’m doing.
 Dogs love him, and anyone who knows dogs will trust their judgment when it comes to people!

 My youngest son has a witty sense of humor and has the ability to really see others and care about them.
 He is a peacemaker.
 I love that he worked hard at his college algebra course, often late into the evening, even though he doesn’t like it.
 It seems everyone who gets to know him likes him.
 He is fun and kind with a little sarcasm thrown in to keep you on your toes.
 He wants to write—perhaps in social media management or a related field.

 And both of my boys love the Lord and their church, their family and friends.

 Neither one of them is perfect.
 I don’t know what their GPA will be when they finish college.
 I don’t know if either of them will have the highest paying careers.
 I don’t know what the future holds at all.
 One thing I do know though: I am proud of each of them.
 Today.
 Right now.

 I can’t define homeschooling success for you.
 I can’t tell you what it looks like exactly.
 But for some reason as we reach the end of our homeschooling journey, I believe it has been successful for us.
 And it is successful not because a test score showed it to be.